etuckeriv/remedial-chaos-theory/README.md

 **Ripple-Effect** is a humorous, competitive (but whimsical) roleplaying game about a group of timeline-shifting "Travelers", each out of their own timeline, working desperately to shift reality back to their "Prime" timeline.

+If you'd like to play test the game and provide feedback, I've created some feedback forms on LimeSurvey:
+- GM Play Test Survey - https://etuckeriv.limesurvey.net/937237?lang=en
+- Player Play Test Survey - https://etuckeriv.limesurvey.net/284394?lang=en
+If you play and provide feedback, thank you - I appreciate your help in making the game more fun and enjoyable for everyone!

 ## Playing:
 ### Game Requirements:
 **All that is required to play Ripple-Effect**: